I am frequently asked, “How can I stay motivated through different career stages”?

 Are we paying attention to our levels of stress, are we giving ourselves time and space to relax and rejuvenate?
 Are we eating regularly and keeping ourselves well hydrated?
 Are we monitoring our sleep habits?
 Are we physically active on a regular basis, are we moving our bodies to help regulate our nervous systems, to release stress?

 Do we take our feelings seriously?
 Are we attentive to our mental health?
-Are we sustaining good relationships and seeking support when needed?
+Are we sustaining good relationships in our lives?
 Are we nurturing other areas of our lives besides work?
+Are we seeking support when needed?

 Acceptance

 As life moves and changes, motivation fluctuates.
 This is a human “given.”
-The motivation we have for our work and careers will therefore naturally fluctuate, too.
+The motivation we experience in our career lives will therefore naturally fluctuate, too.

-Accepting these fluctuations creates the space to deepen our awareness and become more mindful of the changes and shifts in our motivation day to day.
+Accepting these fluctuations creates some space to monitor and deepen our awareness of the changes in our motivation cognitively, emotionally, and physically.

-Acceptance makes us more flexible in making any suitable adjustments to our lives.
+Acceptance makes us more flexible and open to seeing possibilities for suitable adjustments in our lives.

 Acceptance draws our attention back to selfcare and our physical, emotional, and mental well-being.